 In your opinion, why do international businesses choose to invest in our country and which practises do you see growing in the next 12 months?

-– Many international businesses are choosing Serbia, and Vojvodina in particular, as their investment destination because of recent positive signals in terms of political stability and improvement in economic environment.
+– Many international businesses are choosing Serbia, and Vojvodina in particular, as their investment destination because of recent positive signals in terms of political stability and improvement in the economic environment.
 In recent years we’ve seen major state and foreign investments in the infrastructure and energy sectors in Serbia and SEE.
 The Government of Serbia has also placed an emphasis on the digital transformation process, as one of its major strategic economic development goals over the next several years, therefore we expect to see more investors coming from the IT sector.
 Large interest among Chinese, Japanese, UAE, Turkish and other investors has also created various investment trends that we try to accommodate through our services, ranging from manufacturing, pharmaceuticals and financial services, to agriculture and the hospitality business.

 The Serbian banking sector is currently undergoing consolidation, which means that we have seen some major merger and acquisition activity in the last year.
 In that regard, we see more inquiries coming into our banking & finance practise (due diligence investigations, NPL transactions etc.), which was – apart from our dispute resolution practise – among our most active areas of practise over last 12 months.